usamec/cntk-rs/README.md

 * Variable creation. - Some basics are there
 * Gradients. - Possible to do backward pass
 * Training simple feed forward net. - Possible.
+* Save and load model. - Possible.
 * Training recurrent or seq2seq net.
 * Code for most operations. (probably generated).
-* Write some meaningful examples.
+* Write some meaningful examples. - Only in tests now.
 * Catch all relevant C++ exceptions
-* Save and load model.
 * Better build scripts.